damnhandy/Handy-URI-Templates/README.md

 	</dependency>
 ```

-If you feel like using the bleeding edge version, you can use a snapshot release:
+If you feel like using a development version, you can use a snapshot release:

 ```xml
 	<dependency>